Be Wild

 Stay sustainable - stay safe

 As with anything in life, more is not always better.
-Lazy Point Farms does not endorse any efforts for large-scale removal.
-Any and all efforts should be done sustainably.
+There are circumstances where it’s not advisable or safe to harvest.
+Any planned efforts should be carried out safely and sustainably.

 By this, we mean:

-Only take what’s excess / washed up on beach.
+• Only take what’s in excess and washed up on the shore.
+Do not remove marine habitats.